-The Criminal Investigation Division is lead by Captain James Veeser.
+The Criminal Investigation Division is lead by Captain Doug Teunissen.
 The Criminal Investigation Division typically handles investigations that are complex in nature and require officers with extensive training in specific areas of law enforcement.
 This can involve evidence collection and processing, interviewing and interrogating people, investigating computer related crimes, and fugitive apprehension.

 The Criminal Investigation Division handles incidents such as; homicide, robbery, burglary, prostitution, narcotics, fraud, forgery, sexual assaults and crimes against children.